Sony internship a hit for budding entertainment attorney

 Alexandria Hock '14

-program, through which she earned credit this summer while interning with Sony Music Entertainment
+program, through which she earned credit last summer while interning with Sony Music Entertainment

 A "beyond invaluable" experience